nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/javascript/connect-session.md

 });
 ```

-An error object is passed into the completion handler of the `connect` event when the client fails to connect to the OpenTok session.
+An error object is passed into the completion handler of the `connect` event when the client fails to connect to the session.
 Otherwise, no error object is passed in, indicating that the client connected successfully to the session.

-The Session object also dispatches a `sessionConnected` event when the client connects to the OpenTok session.
+The Session object also dispatches a `sessionConnected` event when the client connects to the session.
 And the OT object dispatches an `exception` event when there is an error in connecting.
 However, it is simpler to check for success in connecting by passing a completion handler into the `connect()` method, as the last parameter.